-Looking for fashion, brands, and luxury?
-Ginza is definitely the place for you!
-Always energetic and full of people, Ginza has a lot to offer.
-Its stylish streets and bright lights are a must to capture with your camera!
-Let’s check out this neighborhood together by looking at its history, its landmarks, what to do, and its best bites.
+Looking for the leading location for fashion, brands, and luxury?
+Then Ginza, Tokyo’s top shopping district, is the place for you!
+Always buzzing with shoppers, Ginza has tons to offer.
+Its stylish streets, lavish brand-named stores, and bright lights are a must to capture with your camera!
+Let’s check out this extravagant neighborhood together by looking at its rich history, its landmarks, what to do, and its best bites.

 History

-Ginza’s fortune started during the Edo Period (1603-1868), when the silver coin mint was moved here.
-Its name, in fact, literally means “silver mint”.
-During the Edo Period, Ginza grew from an artisans area to a bustling commerce center, and several kimono shops opened on Chuo Dori street, the main street of the area.
-Towards the end of the Edo Period, Ginza’s fortune started to decrease, so, to be able to keep it alive, a drastic change was made.
+Ginza’s wealth started during the Edo Period (1603-1868) when the silver coin mint was moved there.
+The name “Ginza”, in fact, literally translates to “silver mint”.
+During the Edo Period, Ginza grew from an artisans area to a bustling commerce center, and several expensive kimono shops opened on Chuo Dori street, the main street of the area.
+Towards the end of the Edo Period, Ginza’s fortune began to decrease.
+In order to keep this wealthy district alive, drastic changes had to be made.

-The government decided that Ginza would be the first westernized area of Tokyo.
-The main streets were rebuilt, and the first western-style brick buildings popped up here.
-Shops with an actual paved floor, as opposed to tatami mats which were the usual up until that time, began to appear.
-New cafes opened in the streets, like in Europe.
-From the 19th century onward, Ginza slowly became the fashionable neighborhood that we know today.
+The government decided that Ginza would be the first area of Tokyo to be westernized.
+The main streets were rebuilt, and the first western-style brick buildings were constructed here.
+Shops with actual paved flooring, as opposed to tatami mats which were the tradition until that time, began to appear.
+New cafes that resembled ones you would find in Europe opened on the streets.
+From the 19th century onward, Ginza slowly became the fashionable neighborhood that we know it as today.

 Landmarks